Intel dossier

 2026 Reset

-That shift does not kill the original Laredo thesis.
+That shift does not invalidate the original Laredo thesis.
 It improves the entry basis.
-It also means El Paso should not be dismissed as the "other border market."
-The tenant mix there is getting better, not just bigger.
+It also means El Paso should not be dismissed as the "other" border market.
+The tenant mix there is getting better, not just larger.

 Current Evidence That Matters